 How has ADHD affected your love life or other personal relationships?

-It has changed my love life after being diagnosed because I can better understand my own actions and behaviors and can more upfront and honest about what I need whereas before I didn’t know why I was moody, irritated, bored, distracted etc. now that I know it makes things easier because I can explain it better.
+It has changed my love life after being diagnosed because I can better understand my own actions and behaviors and can be more upfront and honest about what I need whereas before I didn’t know why I was moody, irritated, bored, distracted etc. now that I know it makes things easier because I can explain it better.

 It helps me be more understanding to why people do the things they do or behave the way they behave, especially when dating someone that has ADHD but has never been treated for it, which is common in the black community.
 They might say something like yeah teachers told my mom that when I was young but you know…which means you know they did nothing about it.